-The Remuneration Committee ('RemCo') is formed by the Chairman of Hermes and other directors who appointed in line with the business needs of the Group.
-The primary focus of the Committee continues to be centred on advising the Hermes Board on remuneration matters.
-This advice takes shape through policies and plans that are designed to motivate and retain high calibre executive directors, senior management and staff.
+The Remuneration Committee ('RemCo') is formed by the Chairman of the Company and other directors who are appointed in line with the business needs of the Company.
+The primary focus of the Committee continues to be centred on advising the Board on remuneration matters.
+This advice takes shape through policies and plans that are designed to motivate and retain high calibre executive directors, senior management and all other employees.